What Can You Learn from Your Muscles? Learning Visual Representation from Human Interactions: Conclusion

 \section{Conclusion}

 Representations that encode movements and actions become a necessity as we move deeper towards embodied visual understanding.
 In this paper, we investigate the idea of using human interactions to learn visual representations.
 To enable this research, we introduce a new dataset of human interactions which includes hours of synchronized streams of image frames, body part movements, and gaze information across different subjects and activities.
 We show that representations trained to predict body movements and gaze encode additional information compared to their purely visual counterparts.
 More specifically, we show our representation outperforms a state-of-the-art self-supervised representation learning baseline for a variety of target tasks.
+Our main point in this paper is to show there are signals other than visual information that can be used for improving visual representation.
+However, we require additional sensors to capture data from other modalities and we acknowledge that scalability of our dataset requires additional data collection.